Pendleton Cow Camp Horsemanship Adventure

 This year is going to be a “cow camp” experience and will most likely be the only time you can get the full educational experience at a reduced special “cow camp” rate, prior to more permanent facilities being built.

-There are no hookups for living quarter trailers, but there will be water, outside showers, portable toilets and all the fresh air and peace you can handle.
+There are no hookups for living quarter trailers, but we will be camped out and have the use of the historical homestead.
+This means there will be water, indoor shower, kitchen facilities, portable toilets, a deck to enjoy spectacular sunsets and all the fresh air and peace you can handle.
 Bring your own living quarters trailer, camp in your trailer or bring a tent with your own bedding.

 During the week all main meals are provided.
 Feel free to bring snacks for in between.
 Special dietary requirements (within reason) may be catered for with prior notification.